Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Scan Optimization for Searches with Flux-to-Voltage Amplifiers

 One may also understand this result by looking at the total noise spectral density referred to a voltage excitation in the resonator:

-The first term represents the thermal/zero-point noise from the resonator, the second term represents the voltage-backaction-noise spectral density of the amplifier, the third term represents the correlation between voltage-noise backaction and current imprecision noise, and fourth term represents the current-imprecision-noise spectral density of the amplifier.
+The first term represents the thermal/zero-point noise from the resonator, the second term represents the voltage-backaction-noise spectral density of the amplifier, the third term represents the correlation between voltage backaction noise and current imprecision noise, and the fourth term represents the current-imprecision-noise spectral density of the amplifier.

 We plot each of these terms for $\eta(\nu_{r}^{i})=10$, $n(\nu_{r}^{i})=100$, $\alpha_{1}(\nu_{r}^{i})=\alpha_{1}^{\rm opt}(\nu_{r}^{i})$, as specified by equation (\ref{eq:alpha_opt}), for three different values of $\alpha_{2}(\nu_{r}^{i})$, $\alpha_{2}(\nu_{r}^{i})=-20,\ 0,\ +20$.
 See Figs. \ref{fig:SVV_diffalpha} and \ref{fig:SVV_tot_diffalpha}.
 Even though the backaction and correlated-noise terms have different values for the three situations, the minimum level of $S_{VV}^{\rm ref,tot}(x,\nu_{r}^{i})$ is the same ($\approx 604\ h\nu_{r}^{i}R(\nu_{r}^{i})$).
 The number of bandwidths over which the total noise is less than a factor of 2 above its minimum is indicated by points below the dashed horizontal line in Fig. \ref{fig:SVV_diffalpha}.
 This represents the sensitivity bandwidth and is the same for each of the three cases ($\approx 35$ resonator bandwidths).
 Indeed, Fig. \ref{fig:SVV_tot_diffalpha} shows that the total noise curves are simply translations of one another, as dictated by the sign and magnitude of the correlated noise.